psousasa/my-street-analytics/README.md

 **Clustering**

-- By date would be the most useful since we are not filtering on it and might want to plot timeseries.
+- By date would be the most useful since we are not filtering on it, but might want to plot timeseries.

 _**Note on Clustering and Partitioning:** Being a small dataset, these were implemented to meet evaluation metrics._